GLF Schools

 CPD quote

-As a school we are working in partnership and collaborating with other schools and institutions including: GLF schools, GLF and West Sussex Teaching School Alliance, Science Learning Partnership, Voice 21, Goldsmiths University, Kings College London, Ambition Institute, Chartered College of Teaching, National Professional Qualifications and June Whittle Coaching.
+As a school we are working in partnership and collaborating with other schools and institutions including: GLF schools, GLF and West Sussex Teaching School Alliance, Science Learning Partnership, Voice 21, Goldsmiths University, Kings College London, Ambition Institute, Chartered College of Teaching and National Professional Qualifications.
 These collaborations support the development of in school practice, but also support the development of teaching and learning externally.

 Programme of continued professional development (CPD) for the whole school: